nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 ### 3.3 Updates

-VCs are not updatable, an update can be performed by revoking the current and issuing a new vc.
+VCs are not updatable, an update can be performed by revoking the current and issuing a new VC.

 ### 3.4 Identifiers